 - Through this indirect approach, Robinson’s-May management doesn’t internalize that their leasehold position is worth $50 million.
 If New Pacific Realty initially offered Robinson’s-May a $50 million cash buyout, then even if the buyout didn’t end up materializing Robinson’s-May would have forever felt entitled to a hefty cash buyout if they were to terminate their lease for any reason in the future

-- This indirect approach displays emotional intelligence.
-As a retailer, Robinson’s-May was focused on increasing its store revenues and net operating profits.
+- As a retailer, Robinson’s-May was focused on increasing its store revenues and net operating profits.
 May was not focused on extracting real estate profits through creative real estate dealmaking.
 The proposed option for Robinson’s-May to occupy a newly-built flagship department store would have offered Robinson’s-May the opportunity to increase its store revenues, thereby achieving success through a metric that makes sense to Robinson’s-May upper management.

 This indirect strategy ended up saving New Pacific Realty tens of millions of dollars in buyout costs when in 2005 Federated Department Stores and May Department Stores announced a $17 billion merger which would result in the voluntary closure of the Beverly Hills Robinson’s-May.
 If New Pacific Realty had offered Robinson’s-May a $50 million lease buyout two years earlier, then even if the buyout offer was rejected by Robinson’s-May, Robinson’s-May would still feel entitled to receiving a lump sum in exchange for terminating its lease, even if it would still otherwise plan on closing its Beverly Hills location.
 All in all, it’s important to consider the potential effects of actions which may initially seem simple and inconsequential.
 Take the time to think a few steps ahead and you’ll put yourself in a position to make wiser decisions.